-Modeling of Molecular Species at the Surface

-Another challenge for theory in SERS involves the determination of spectra using computation, which possess sufficient precision to be used to determine the identity of the molecules producing them.
-This activity is important in almost any study where the identity of the species represented in the SERS spectrum is required, and especially so when SERS is used to study chemical reactions on surfaces.
+Modeling of Molecular Species at the Surface.
+Another challenge for theory in SERS involves the determination of spectra using computation, which possesses sufficient precision to be used to determine the identity of the molecules producing them.
+This activity is important in almost any study where the identity of the species represented in the SERS spectrum is required and especially so when SERS is used to study chemical reactions on surfaces.
 Raman spectra can be generated for isolated molecules using various electronic structure codes; however, much uncertainty exists as to what structural model should be used in the calculations.
 As noted in the previous example, properly describing the chemical EF requires an electronic structure calculation that includes the molecule plus a metal cluster representing the plasmonic metal.
-The choice of cluster model is important, and, for any model, there are important questions as to which density functional is best47 and what level of averaging over molecular orientations on the cluster is needed to generate a meaningful result to be compared with experiment.48 Ultimately, an exhaustive study requires significant computational resources, and, given the level of uncertainty about what molecules are actually present, their protonation and charge state, and possible decomposition pathways, such studies soon become intractable.
-A greatly simplified approximation which often works well is to calculate the orientation-averaged spectrum associated with the molecule in the absence of any metal atoms and for a simple functional like CAM-B3LYP.
+The choice of cluster model is important, and, for any model, there are important questions as to which density functional is best47 and what level of averaging over molecular orientations on the cluster is needed to generate a meaningful result to be compared with experiment.
+48 Ultimately, an exhaustive study requires significant computational resources, and, given the level of uncertainty about what molecules are actually present, their protonation and charge state, and possible decomposition pathways, such studies soon become intractable.
+A greatly simplified approximation that often works well is to calculate the orientation-averaged spectrum associated with the molecule in the absence of any metal atoms using a simple functional like CAM-B3LYP.
 Figure 4 shows an example of this type49 for the molecule bipyridine (BPY), including results for both the H8 and perdeutero D8 isomers (where D8 is used to determine if the spectra arise from single molecules or not).
-The top panels show waterfall spectra associated with experiments in which initially a relatively intense pulse of 532 nm light is used to irradiate BPY on a gold substrate for a few seconds, followed by SERS spectra measured with 785 nm every few seconds for hundreds of seconds after the pulse.
-The top spectra in the lower panel are spectra measured for H8 and D8, which are in excellent agreement with orientation averaged spectra for BPY calculated using density functional theory (DFT, not shown).
-The second spectrum shows the presence of additional modes (also seen in the waterfall plots) indicating the presence of another molecule.
-The bottom spectra in Figure 4 show calculated spectra for anions of the H8 and D8 molecules, which are open shell molecules with low lying excited states.
-The calculated spectra match the extra peaks that show up in the middle panel, which enables the identification of the extra molecules as anions.
-This recently developed capability for generating resonance Raman spectra of this type using the NWChem program can clearly play an important role.49 Ultimately, this work and a more recent study of the molecule trans-1,2-bis(4-pyridyl)ethylene (BPE),50 demonstrate that 532 nm light generates electrons that escape from the NPs and diffuse on the surface, occasionally converting the molecules to anions, sometimes with other conformational changes that include isomerization, as observed in the SERS spectra.
-The fact that the orientation-averaged spectra work well in this application is likely a reflection of the fact that the molecules being observed adopt many orientations on what is a randomly roughened SERS substrate, and that many of the molecules that contribute to the results are not strongly coordinated to the metal surface.
-The foregoing illustrates how SERS can be used to study molecular surface chemistry using relatively simple modeling.
+The top panels show waterfall spectra associated with experiments in which initially a relatively intense pulse of 532 nm light is used to irradiate BPY on a gold substrate for a

 Figure 4.
 Representative anion events for both BPY- h_8 and BPY- d_8 .
 (A) Top waterfall plot depicts time-dependent SERS data as a function of optical pump time.
 Anion modes appear starting at 148 s, indicated by white dotted line.
-Bottom plot shows the neutral spectrum for a BPY- h_8 + BPY- d_8 nanosphere assembly (black); The mid-spectrum depicts the contribution from neutral molecules plus BPY- h_8 anion modes that appear (red); The bottom spectrum shows open-shell density functional theory (DFT; CAM-B3LYP) calculation for the radical BPY- h_8 anion.
+Bottom plot shows the neutral spectrum for a BPY-h8 + BPY-d8 nanosphere assembly (black); the midspectrum depicts the contribution from neutral molecules plus BPY-h8 anion modes that appear (red); the bottom spectrum shows open-shell DFT (CAM-B3LYP) calculation for the radical BPY-h8 anion.
 (B) Waterfall plot from a different nanosphere assembly that shows a preference for BPY- d_8 anionic behavior, with anion activity appearing at 209 s of pump time.
-The top spectrum in the lower plot consists of neutral molecules only (black); the mid-spectrum is neutral plus BPY- d_8 anion modes; the bottom spectrum is DFT (CAM-B3LYP)

-calculated BPY- d_8 anion modes.
+The top spectrum in the lower plot consists of neutral molecules only (black); the midspectrum is neutral plus BPY- d_8 anion modes; the bottom spectrum is DFT (CAM-B3LYP) calculated BPY-d8 anion modes.
 Reproduced from ref 49.
 Copyright 2017 American Chemical Society.